Dan-LB/miracle_sudoku/README.md

 	* Digits in the center of each subsquare is even

 Of course, some constraints are stronger than others.
 It is interesting to note that uniqueness rules are combinatorial, therefore given a solution $S$ and a permutation $\rho$ of digits in $1..9$, then $\rho(S)$ is a new solution.
 This means that an empty board with only combinatorial constraints has either no solutions (for example, in the case of uniqueness rule for every diagonals), or at least $9!$.

 Solutions for successor rules are not permutation invariant, but they are invariant under shifts (i.e. $1\to 2, 2\to 3,\dots$), so if there are a solution for an empty board, there are at least 9 of them.

 Whisper rules are far more restrictive, and in general the solutions are not shift-invariant.

-For the full list of constraints actually avaible, check the  `constraint_list` file.
+For the full list of constraints actually avaible, check the  `constraint_list_description` file.

 ## MiniZinc Solver Syntax